sickozell/SickoCV/README.md

 - GATE MODE

 The same of toggle mode, but the signals will be routed only when TRG/GTE input receives a high gate.

+## Credits
+The Component Library graphics for these modules are copyright © 2016-2021 VCV and licensed under CC BY-NC 4.0